reactive-streams/reactive-streams-jvm/tck/README.md

   }

   // OPTIONAL CONFIGURATION OVERRIDES
-  // override these only if you understand why you'd need to do so for your impl.
+  // only override these if understanding the implications of doing so.

   @Override
   public long maxElementsFromPublisher() {